muhammadfaysal5/assessment/README.md

     Frontend: http://localhost:3000

- use different terminals to run frontend and backend

- use your own api_key for testing create a .env file and past it here   if any error you can also use directly api key in app.py
+ use different terminals to run frontend and backend use your own api_key for testing  in app.py at line number 20 at this path ->assesment/backend/app.py

 i am ubuntu user...